hcl7/tools/README.md

 # Python Tools for Text Editing and Data Filtering

-//is for comparing lines from two files txtCompare.py
+txtCompare.py is for comparing lines from two files

-//is for frequency of the lines of file wordFrequencyFromFile.py
+wordFrequencyFromFile.py is for frequency of the lines of file

-//read xml file from stream tag xmlread.py
+xmlread.py read xml file from stream tag

-//update xml file with lines of file xmlUpdates.py
+xmlUpdates.py update xml file with lines of file

-//remove duplicated lines of a file rmDublicatedLines.py
+rmDublicatedLines.py remove duplicated lines of a file

-//remove string until specific character of lines of a file rmUntilTheLastChar.py
+rmUntilTheLastChar.py remove string until specific character of lines of a file

 Every .py file has a description on the top